About Hype Life Magazine

-Hype Life Magazine has garnered a solid reputation, as seen by the numerous mentions it has received from leading news media and entertainment websites, such as MTV, Allure, Teen Vogue, Complex, The Face, Clash Music, HotNewHipHop, Global Grind, SOHH, Hype Beast, Jamaica Observer, Toronto Star, Yahoo!, The Inquisitr, Dazed, ADN Cuba, The Hamilton Spectator, St. Catharines Standard, VladTV, Upsocl, Reggaeville and Dummy Magazine, amongst others.
+Hype Life Magazine has garnered a solid reputation, as seen by the numerous mentions it has received from leading news media and entertainment websites, such as MTV, Allure, Teen Vogue, Complex, The Face, Clash Music, HotNewHipHop, Global Grind, SOHH, Hype Beast, Jamaica Observer, Toronto Star, Yahoo!, The Inquisitr, Dazed, ADN Cuba, The Hamilton Spectator, St. Catharines Standard, VladTV, Upsocl, Reggaeville, and Dummy Magazine, among others.

 Ownership & Funding

 The news media publisher was originated by David Meikle in 2010 as The Hype Life Magazine (thehypelifemag.com) with the inspiration to publish music news.
 In 2013, the publication rebranded itself as Hype Life Magazine (hypelifemagazine.com) with a priority to focus entirely on celebrities.
 The company is licensed in the Cayman Islands and Jamaica.

 Hype Life Magazine is privately funded and receives no funding from grants or outside investors.

 Hype Life Magazine ventures to keep our readers informed through authentic, topical and informative content that will satisfy their interest in celebrity lifestyle while uncovering the truth in the grapevine.
 We are committed to providing information in an accurate, comprehensive, timely and understandable manner.

 Hype Life Magazine strives for accurate headlines and puts every news article on the website through a rigorous vetting process.
 Rumors and insider reports are labeled appropriately to distinguish between confirmed information and industry buzz of interest to our readers.

 Our headlines may be bold, but we don’t make broad statements just to appear bold.
 It must be accurate and fact-checked.

 Our writers and editors are encouraged to conduct extensive research to ensure that each new article contains the most up-to-date, accurate, and relevant details.
 We adhere to basic journalism principles when we are the original source.